-Reflex sympathetic dystrophy (RSD) is a clinical syndrome of variable course and unknown cause characterized by pain, swelling, and vasomotor dysfunction of an extremity.
+Type 1 complex regional pain syndrome (CRPS 1), formerly known as reflex sympathetic dystrophy (RSD), is a clinical syndrome of variable course and unknown cause characterized by pain, swelling, and vasomotor dysfunction of an extremity.
 This condition is often the result of trauma or surgery.
-Limb immobility may lead to RSD; RSD in a hemiplegic upper limb after stroke is often termed shoulder-hand syndrome.
-RSD may also develop in the absence of an identifiable precipitating event.
+Limb immobility may lead to CRPS 1; in a hemiplegic upper limb after stroke, the syndrome is often termed shoulder-hand syndrome.
+CRPS 1 may also develop in the absence of an identifiable precipitating event.

-Newer taxonomy categorizes RSD as type 1 complex regional pain syndrome (CRPS), which occurs in the absence of definable nerve injury.
+Current taxonomy categorizes CRPS 1 as occurring in the absence of definable nerve injury.
 Type 2 CRPS, causalgia, develops after nerve injury; the term causalgia was coined by Mitchell in 1864 and derives from the Greek for burning pain.
 In patients with either type 1 or type 2 CRPS, sympathetic mediation of the pain (ie, improvement with sympathetic blockade) may or may not be evident.

-RSD is largely a clinical diagnosis (see Presentation and DDx).
-Two major approaches to the treatment of early RSD are sympathetic blockade and anti-inflammatory therapy.
-Surgical sympathectomy may be considered in patients with refractory RSD that had initially responded to sympathetic blockade.
+CRPS 1 is largely a clinical diagnosis (see Presentation and DDx).
+Two major approaches to the treatment of early CRPS 1 are sympathetic blockade and anti-inflammatory therapy.
+Surgical sympathectomy may be considered in patients with refractory CRPS 1 that had initially responded to sympathetic blockade.
 Spinal cord stimulation is another surgical option.
 (See Treatment and Medication.)

 A study by Barad that used structural MRI found that compared with controls, patients with complex regional pain syndrome had decreased gray matter volume in several pain-affect regions (including the dorsal insula, left orbitofrontal cortex, and several aspects of the cingulate cortex) and increased gray matter volume in the bilateral dorsal putamen and right hypothalamus.